bastienmichaux/notes/g/networks/email.md

 [Home](../../README.md) > [Networks](./README.md)

-# Email Protocols
+# Email

-Electronic mail, commonly shortened to “email,” is a communication method that uses electronic devices to deliver messages across computer networks.
+Email (short for electronic mail) is a communication method that uses electronic devices to deliver messages across computer networks.
 "Email" refers to both the delivery system and individual messages that are sent and received.

 **Protocols:**
 - [SMTP](#smtp)